-In order for the results to be comparable, all single measurement results must be linked to a commonly recognised measurement standard (SI measurement units) or stabile comparison material (chemistry).
+In order for the results to be comparable, all single measurement results must be linked to a commonly recognised measurement standard (SI measurement units) or stabile comparison material (chemistry) using calibration.
 In this way, the results are traceable and measurement uncertainty can be defined.

 SI measurement system of units changed in May 2019.